Knot invariants and higher representation theory I: diagrammatic and geometric categorification of tensor products: Categorification of quantum groups

-In \cite[\S 5.1.2]{Rou2KM}, Rouquier discusses universal categorifications of simple integrable modules.
-He proves that there is a unique $\tU$-module category $\check\cata^\la$ (he uses the notation $\mathcal{L}(\la)$) with generating highest weight object $P$ with the universal property that \begin{itemize} \item [($*$)] for any additive, idempotent-complete $\tU$-module category $\mathcal{C}$ and any object $C\in \operatorname{Ob}\mathcal{C}_\la$ with $\fE_i(C)=0$ for all $i$, there is a unique (up to unique isomorphism) functor $\phi_C\colon \check\cata^\la \to \mathcal{C}$ sending $P$ to $C$. \end{itemize} On purely formal grounds, such a category must exist for any version of the 2-category categorifying $U_q(\fg)$; thus we will study the corresponding module for the 2-category $\tU$ we have been using, which is different from Rouquier's.
+In \cite[\S 5.1.2]{Rou2KM}, it is proven that there is a unique $\tU$-module category $\check\cata^\la$ (he uses the notation $\mathcal{L}(\la)$) with generating highest weight object $P$ with the universal property that \begin{itemize} \item [($*$)] for any additive, idempotent-complete $\tU$-module category $\mathcal{C}$ and any object $C\in \operatorname{Ob}\mathcal{C}_\la$ with $\fE_i(C)=0$ for all $i$, there is a unique (up to unique isomorphism) strongly equivariant functor $\phi_C\colon \check\cata^\la \to \mathcal{C}$ sending $P_\emptyset$ to $C$. \end{itemize} On purely formal grounds, such a category must exist for any version of the 2-category categorifying $U_q(\fg)$; thus we will study the corresponding module for the 2-category $\tU$ we have been using, which is different from Rouquier's.

 In any case, this is a higher categorical analogue of the universal property of a Verma module, but somewhat surprisingly, $\check\cata^\la$ does {\it not} categorify a Verma module, but rather an integrable module.
 We recall that $\End_{\tU}(\oplus_{\Bi}\eF_{\Bi}\la)\cong R\otimes\bLa$ where $\bLa\cong \left(\otimes_{j\in\Gamma}\La(\bp_j)\right)$ and $\bp_j$ is an infinite alphabet attached to each node, with the clockwise bubble of degree $2n$ corresponding to $(-1)^ne_{n}(\bp_j)$, and the counterclockwise one of degree $2n$ corresponding to $h_{n}(\bp_i)$.